• A little speech bubble icon Blog

 So, can cats sense pregnancy in humans?
 No, not really.

-The truth is, there is no hard scientific evidence that changes in your cat’s behavior are an indication that they think you’re pregnant.
+There is no hard scientific evidence that changes in your cat’s behavior are an indication that they think you’re pregnant.

 Can my cat smell pregnancy?

-Folks claim that cats can smell a change in hormones when you’re pregnant.
-Your hormone levels do change during pregnancy, especially in the early stages.
-Once a fertilized egg is implanted, it will start producing increasing amounts of the human Chorionic Gonadotropin (hCG) hormone, which keeps your estrogen and progesterone levels high.
+Despite possessing a significantly more sensitive sense of smell than humans – with 200 million odor-sensitive cells in their noses compared to our mere 5 million – there is no scientific evidence to support the claim that cats can smell pregnancy.1 Once a fertilized egg is implanted, it will start producing increasing amounts of the human Chorionic Gonadotropin (hCG) hormone, which keeps your estrogen and progesterone levels high.
 This prevents your uterine lining from shedding.
+However, there are no studies that prove increased levels of hCG will make you smell differently to a cat.

 So why do cats get clingy when you’re pregnant?